-2022 FWP Fish Removal Projects December 14, 2021
+APPENDIX A FWP Fish Removal Projects January 2023 - December 2026

 Fish removal is a common method used to manipulate population densities and species composition of a fishery.
 Fish removals may be used to reduce competition between species, remove undesirable or invasive species, protect species with elevated conservation risk, or to improve the quality of a sport fishery.
 Removals are often intended to restore or reintroduce native fish to a drainage or to improve an existing fishery.
 Most removal projects aspire to improve fishing opportunity by reintroducing species better suited for available habitats or by reducing competition with other species.
-Tools commonly used by FWP for removal include angling regulations, netting and electrofishing, dewatering, construction of barriers, and use of piscicides/chemicals (Table 1).
+Tools commonly used by FWP for removal include angling regulations, netting and electrofishing, dewatering, construction of barriers, and use of piscicides/chemicals (Table A-1).
+These are described in more detail below.

-Table 1: Comparison of fish control or removal methods commonly used for fisheries management.
+Table A-1: Comparison of fish control or removal methods commonly used for fisheries management.

-Control Method Advantages Disadvantages Typical Use Angling regulations Allows harvest of fish, and less fish waste Slow, angling pressure often inadequate for significant change, and many species/sizes not vulnerable Used where total removal not possible or necessary Netting and Electrofishing Can allow for selective removal Unlikely to eradicate fish and could harm non-targeted species through bycatch Used in large lakes or rivers where chemicals not feasible, small streams to reduce species competition, or where sensitive/endangered species must be protected Dewatering of pond/reservoir May be low cost and allows for less mechanical effort or use of chemical Water remains in pools, detrimental to aquatic community, and often environmentally disruptive Removal of most fish and serves to prep waterbody for piscicide use or more efficient mechanical removal Physical barriers Relatively permanent Doesn't block downstream migration, less effective under floods, high cost, isolates populations Block upstream migration of undesirable species and create closed system for piscicide use or mechanical removal Piscicides/Chemicals Effective in complex habitats, avoidance by fish difficult Kills many non-target gilled organisms Removal of entire fish assemblage
+Control Method Advantages Disadvantages Typical Use Angling regulations Allows harvest of fish, and less fish waste Slow, angling pressure often inadequate for significant population change, and many species/sizes not vulnerable Used where total removal not possible or necessary Netting and Electrofishing Can allow for selective removal Unlikely to completely eradicate fish and could harm non-targeted species through bycatch Used in large lakes or rivers where chemicals not feasible, small streams to reduce species competition, or where sensitive/endangered species must be protected Dewatering of pond/reservoir May be low cost and allows for less mechanical effort or use of chemical Water remains in pools, detrimental to aquatic community, and often environmentally disruptive Removal of most fish and serves to prep waterbody for piscicide use or more efficient mechanical removal Physical barriers Relatively permanent Doesn't block downstream migration, less effective under floods, high cost, isolates populations Block upstream migration of undesirable species and create closed system for piscicide use or mechanical removal Piscicides/chemicals Effective in complex habitats, avoidance by fish difficult Kills all gilled organisms, including target and non-target species Removal of entire fish assemblage